martynasmuizys/dcrp-yt/README.md

 ## TODO
 - See if it is possible to have dynamic images (from URL).
 - Remove regex functionality.
 Replace it with UI to add playlists or something.
+- Rewrite using Discord RPC and not Discord Game SDK. (o7)

 ## Another note
 Bing bong.